Beginner intro (2 minutes)

 Visible replies

-For normal group/channel requests, OpenClaw defaults tomessages.groupChat.visibleReplies: "automatic".
-Final assistant text posts through the legacy visible reply path unless you opt the room into message-tool-only output.
+For normal group/channel requests, OpenClaw defaults tomessages.groupChat.visibleReplies: "automatic": the final assistant text posts to the room as the visible reply.

-If the message tool is unavailable under the active tool policy, OpenClaw falls
+If the message tool is unavailable under the active tool policy, OpenClaw falls back to automatic visible replies instead of silently suppressing the response. openclaw doctor warns about this mismatch.

 Typing indicators are still sent for direct group requests.
 Ambient always-on room events, when enabled, stay strict and quiet unless the agent calls the message tool.